Cooking or catering?

 Finish at

-I believe that if you go straight for
+If you go straight for

 But if you take the